Sandesh-bn/Sandesh-bn/README.md

 ## Hi there 👋 thanks for visiting.

-Some of my personal projects not related to my professional work.
+Some of my personal front-end engineering projects not related to my professional work.

 [Rentflicks and chill](https://nflixandchilll.web.app)
 [Code](https://github.com/Sandesh-bn/DefinitelyNotNetflicks) 📺🍿🍾